European Union Policies 2105-PP-L-D2POUE

 Rules for implementing EU policies.
 Various systematisations of EU policies.
 Scope and diversity of EU policies, degree of EU involvement in individual policies.

-3. Europeanisation of policies – theory and practice.
+3. Europeanisation of policies – analytical and practical approach.
 Models for creating and implementing EU policies.

 Open method of coordination – advantages, disadvantages and application.
 Policies and multi-level governance in the EU.